Shahnameh: Legacy

 Ferdowsi concludes the Shahnameh by writing:

 Another translation of by Reza Jamshidi Safa:

-This prediction of Ferdowsi has come true and many Persian literary figures, historians and biographers have praised him and the Shahnameh.
+Many Persian literary figures, historians and biographers have praised Ferdowsi and the Shahnameh.
 The Shahnameh is considered by many to be the most important piece of work in Persian literature.

 Western writers have also praised the Shahnameh and Persian literature in general.
 Persian literature has been considered by such thinkers as Goethe as one of the four main bodies of world literature.
 Goethe was inspired by Persian literature, which moved him to write his West-Eastern Divan.
 Goethe wrote:

 Biographies

 Sargozasht-Nameh or biography of important poets and writers has long been a Persian tradition.
-Some of the biographies of Ferdowsi are now considered apocryphal, nevertheless this shows the important impact he had in the Persian world.
+Some of the biographies of Ferdowsi are now considered apocryphal, nevertheless, this shows the important impact he had in the Persian world.
 Among the famous biographies are: